 |In Mead Vale school, we want every child to have a love of reading by immersing them all in good quality texts, modelling the love of reading and teaching them high quality phonics to enable them to develop skills from the beginning of school and to ignite their reading/writing journey.|

-Our phonics scheme is North Somerset Learning Exchange, using the ‘Programme for phonics into early spelling’.
+Our phonics scheme is Extend Letters and Sounds (a DFE validated programme) as a systematic, synthetic phonic programme .
 This programme offers a systematic approach to teaching of phonics and early spelling skills by following the 9 step approach to systematic teaching of phonics.

 The core principles are:

 • Children having knowledge of the alphabetic code;

 • Children having the skills to blend to read;

 • Children having the skills to segment to spell;

 • Children understanding these as a reversible process.